 So, I think it’s very very important that you research your landscape, research who has tried that model before and if you have to try what has worked well and what has not worked well for them, you got to keep that in mind and especially so if you are thinking that your idea is totally unique, if you are thinking that no one has even done what you have done before, then I would be a bit suspect because there are dime a dozen smart people in the world.
 Don’t think you are only one out there unless it’s truly phenomenally it’s too hard to execute, then may be your idea could be unique enough but otherwise there’s a good reason that may be people have not executed on that idea that you have.

 So, I would be truly suspect if it is completely out there which no one else has tried.
-So, research your space that’s very very important.
+So, research your space and have a professional help you navigate your corporate formation.
 Then, the next most obvious thing to do.

 2. Create an MVP